ARMROfficial/armr/doc/build-windows.md

 ### Installing Libraries

-After having installed the MSYS & MinGW tools the next steps will be to download and compile certain libraries which we'll need to compile the DeepOnion Wallet.
+After having installed the MSYS & MinGW tools the next steps will be to download and compile certain libraries which we'll need to compile the ARMR Wallet.
 As some of those libraries come from the Unix world it is **absolutely necessary** to use **unix tools** to unpack them.
 In our case we'll use `tar`, so it's recommended to [learn a bit about this tool](https://kb.iu.edu/d/acfi).
 But this isn't a strict requirement, as one only has to type certain commands into the console.

 Here I'll use `C:\deps` as the root directory for the below libraries.
 If not stated otherwise, all of them will be unpacked there.